laminlabs/lamin-blog/docs/lamin.md

 For years we've deployed the open-source LaminDB in life science organizations to make interactive workflows traceable and data AI-ready.
 But today, AI agents enable even individual scientists to generate and process data at a new scale, and hosting a LaminDB instance in the cloud had to become as easy as it gets.
+Here we present the key ideas, features, and design choices that the Lamin platform offers.

 ## Why?